rtmigo/xrandom_dart/README.md

 | ✓ | `nextRaw32()` | 32-bit unsigned | `nextInt(0xffffffff)+1`         |
 |   | `nextRaw64()` | 64-bit signed   | `nextInt(0xffffffffffffffff)+1` |

-However, in JavaScript, integers are limited to 53 bits.
-So only `nextInt32()` works there.

 <details>
   <summary>Benchmarks</summary>